We want to provide you with a safe and comfortable home. It's in both your interest and ours to deal with issues quickly and efficiently.

 - Long-term planned maintenance

 We will deal with these problems within 24 hours:

-- faulty smoke alarms, if they are council-installed and you cannot turn them off
+- Faulty smoke alarms, if they were installed by us and you cannot turn them off

-- a toilet not flushing (if this is your only toilet)
+- A toilet not flushing – if it is your only toilet

 Wherever possible we will complete emergency repairs within 24 hours.
 Sometimes we will only be able to make your home safe at first and we will have to come back later to finish the work - for example if major work is needed or if parts have to be ordered.